MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/step-by-step-guides/connect-microsoft-defender-for-office-365-to-microsoft-sentinel.md

 - Sufficient permissions (Security Administrator in M365 & Read / Write permissions in Sentinel).

 ## Add the Microsoft 365 Defender Connector
-1. [Login to the Azure Portal](https://portal.azure.com) and navigate to **Microsoft Sentinel** > Pick the relevant workspace to intergrate with Microsoft 365 Defender
+1. [Login to the Azure Portal](https://portal.azure.com) and navigate to **Microsoft Sentinel** > Pick the relevant workspace to integrate with Microsoft 365 Defender
     1. On the left-hand navigation menu underneath the heading **Configuration** > choose **Data connectors**.
 2. When the page loads, **search for** Microsoft 365 Defender **and select the Microsoft 365 Defender (preview) connector**.
 3. On the right-hand flyout, select **Open Connector Page**.